alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 - [ClusterNonLinearity](\ref AliEmcalCorrectionClusterNonLinearity) -- Corrects cluster energy for non-linear response.
 - [ClusterTrackMatcher](\ref AliEmcalCorrectionClusterTrackMatcher) -- Matches each track to a single cluster, if they are in close enough proximity.
 - [ClusterHadronicCorrection](\ref AliEmcalCorrectionClusterHadronicCorrection) -- For clusters that have one or more matched tracks, reduces the cluster energy in order to avoid overestimating the particle's energy.
+- [PHOSCorrection](\ref AliEmcalCorrectionPHOSCorrection) -- Perform PHOS correction via an interface to the PHOS tender.

 This new correction task unifies what was previously done by tasks such as:
  - [EMCal Tender](\ref AliEmcalTenderTask)